seL4/microkit/docs/manual.md

 Once this is all completed, the loader jumps to seL4 which starts executing.
 The loader will never be executed again.

-@bill continue fixing below
+## capDL Initialiser

+Once the kernel has done its own initialisation, it will begin the 'initial task'.
+On seL4, this is a thread that contains all the initial capabilities to resources and free memory that are used to setup the rest of the system.

+Within a Microkit environment, the 'initial task' is the capDL initialiser.
+It's main job is to initialises and starts the system in conformance with the capDL specification.

+At build-time, the Microkit tool embeds the capDL specification that describe all kernel objects that needs to be created.
+Then for each kernel object, the spec describe what state they need to be in and what capabilities exist to that object (i.e. who has access to this kernel object).
+For example, the spec would specify the:
+- starting Instruction Pointer (IP), Stack Pointer (SP) and IPC buffer pointer of a Thread Control Block (TCB),
+- page table structure and mapping attributes of an address space (VSpace),
+- interrupts (IRQ),
+- scheduling parameters (Scheduling Context),
+- and so on...

 ## Monitor

-Once the kernel has done its own initialisation, it will begin the 'initial task'.
-On seL4, this is a thread that contains all the initial capabilities to resources that are used to setup the rest of the system.

-Within a Microkit environment, we call the initial task the 'monitor'.

-The monitor has two main jobs:

-1. Setup all system resources (memory regions, channels, interrupts) and start the user's protection domains.
-2. Receive any faults caused by protection domains crashing or causing exceptions.
+The Monitor is a special PD that executes at the highest priority.
+It's job is to receive any faults caused by protection domains crashing or causing exceptions.

-At build-time, the Microkit tool embeds all the system calls that the monitor needs to make in order to setup the user's system.
-More details about *how* this is done is in the section on the Microkit tool below.
-But from the monitor's perspective, it just iterates over an array of system calls to make and performs each one.

-After the system has been setup, the monitor goes to sleep and waits for any faults from protection domains.
+After the monitor initialises itself, goes to sleep and waits for any faults from protection domains.
 On debug mode, this results in a message about which PD caused an exception and details on the PD's state at the time of the fault.